Economy of the Haudenosaunee: Contemporary extensions of the traditional model

+Usage of traditional methodology

 In Canada, the Six Nations Reserve incorporates traditional structures into modern governance.
 Established in the 18th century via two notarial acts, the reserve grants undivided ownership to the Six Nations collectively.
 Individuals may secure perpetual leases from the Confederacy.

 Principles from pre-contact systems persist, such as land reverting to communal control upon abandonment.
-In disputes, the Iroquois Council favored parties who improved and cultivated the land over those who neglected it.
+In disputes, the Haudenosaunee Confederacy Chiefs Council favored parties who improved and cultivated the land over those who neglected it.
 Subsurface resources belong to the tribe, not plot holders; for instance, stone quarrying is leased with royalties distributed collectively.
 Following natural gas discovery, the Six Nations assumed direct control of wells, compensating surface users only for extraction-related damages.
 These practices echo historical tribal ownership of land with distributed usufruct rights.